erizov/Professor/semester_4/lecture_16_deployment_patterns/retry_pattern/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Retry Pattern is the best solution for all problems" ✓ **CORRECT**: Retry Pattern has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Retry Pattern is the best solution for all problems" ✓ **CORRECT**: Retry Pattern has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Retry Pattern is too complex to understand" ✓ **CORRECT**: Retry Pattern can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in the following frameworks and technologies:
+## Examples of ImplRealizationis strategy/pattern is implemented in the following frameworks and technologies:

 ### Spring Framework